tdeekens/promster/readme.md

 app.use(createMiddleware({ app, options }));
 ```

-Passing the `app` into the `createMiddleware` call attaches the internal `prom-client` to your Express app's locals.
+Passing the `app` into the `createMiddleware` call attaches the internal `@prometheus-io/client` to your Express app's locals.
 This may come in handy as later you can:

 ```js
 // Create an e.g. custom counter